-Did you know that losing weight is consistently ranked as one of the most popular New Year’s resolutions?
+Did you know that losing or managing weight is consistently ranked as one of the most popular New Year’s resolutions?
 Along with other weight-related goals of drinking less alcohol, eating better foods and exercising more, the financial and emotional toll left in the wake of the holidays ironically makes January one of the most challenging months to achieve goals like weight loss.
 Stress is a powerful thing, and making resolutions for the next chapter in your life can be easily blocked or derailed by the stress you feel in the first month of the new year.
 Coping with that stress is essential to achieving your goals.
 In the meantime, keep track of your upcoming Thanksgiving and Christmas meals.
 You can never get started too early, perhaps it will ease your stress a bit!

 Know Your Stressors

 Stress lowers your ability to make wise decisions that consider short-term gratification against longer-term consequences.
 Learning how to manage your stress to make good decisions in stressful situations is essential.
 Nearly half of Americans claim to be stress eaters.
 Eating an excess of calories, fat, sugar, or salt is a means of comfort for many stressed-out people seeking a relief from stress.
 To avoid this, you need to train yourself to relax your mind.
 A relaxed mind makes better decisions.
 Get to the point of relaxation with one, some, or all of these methods:

 - Deep Breathing – Stimulate your brain stem, trigger mood-modulating brain chemicals– a few seconds is enough to alter your brain’s chemical balance enough to create a sense of peace!
 Simple awareness of your breathing pattern is a great start.